Acrobat Reader DC and Acrobat DC have the same keyboard shortcuts. To view the full list, see Keyboard shortcuts in Acrobat DC Help.

 Use a screen reader or magnifier

-Use the Accessibility Setup Assistant to set up Reader for either a screen magnifier or a screen reader.
+Use the Accessibility Setup Assistant to set up Acrobat Reader DC for either a screen magnifier or a screen reader.

 Choose Edit > Accessibility > Setup Assistant, and then select the options you want from each screen of the Setup Assistant.

-Read Out Loud is a Text-to-Speech (TTS) tool that is built into Adobe Reader.
+Read Out Loud is a Text-to-Speech (TTS) tool that is built in Adobe Reader DC.
 It reads text contained within a document window.

-To use Read Out Loud, you need Adobe Reader and a Text-to-Speech engine installed on your system.
+To use Read Out Loud, you need Acrobat Reader DC and a Text-to-Speech engine installed on your system.
 Also the document must be accessible, otherwise it may not be read at all or it may be read in the wrong order.

 To activate Read Out Loud:

-- On the View menu, choose Read Out Loud > Activate Read Out Loud.
+- In the View menu, choose Read Out Loud > Activate Read Out Loud.